 Start with cards

-Cross stitched cards are an ideal way to test out selling your stitching as they are quick to stitch and easy to sell – and most people will send several cards throughout the year for various occasions, from birthdays to anniversaries!
+Cross stitched cards are an ideal way to test out selling cross stitch as they are quick to stitch and easy to sell – and most people will send several cards throughout the year for various occasions, from birthdays to anniversaries!

 Ask around in your local schools or craft shops to see if they need a teacher to run cross stitch workshops.
 You could offer a guide to different stitches and techniques or show people how to make a specific item like a card or small keepsake.